Bless the Child: Plot

 A group of cult members pursue Cheri after she provides Maggie Eric's address, and decapitate her in the subway.
 Maggie visits the address, located in a rundown building in Queens, and finds Eric, Jenna, and Cody there.
 Maggie holds Eric at gunpoint, but is chloroformed by his henchman, Stuart.
-She regains consciousness in the driver's seat of car, crashing into the side of a bridge.
+She regains consciousness in the driver's seat of a car, crashing into the side of a bridge.
 She is helped by a mysterious stranger moments before the car falls into the river.
 Meanwhile, Eric attempts to force Cody to watch as he convinces a vagrant to commit suicide by self-immolation.
 However, Cody thwarts this by blowing out the match, assuring the man he has not been forsaken.
 After, Eric angrily burns the man alive.
 Jenna, meanwhile, is kept sedated with heroin.

 Maggie tracks Cody, who is being cared for by a nanny and member of the cult, Dahnya, and kidnaps Cody while she is visiting an orthodontist.
 Another mysterious stranger, this time female, helps them catch a subway train by holding the door open.
 At the urging of a Jesuit priest, Maggie leaves with Cody en route to Sister Rosa's convent in Vermont, but the cultists stalk them and manage to kidnap Cody.
 Maggie phones Agent Travis, who agrees to help her, tracking the cultists to a palatial estate owned by Eric.
 Maggie and Travis break into the home, but are assailed by cultists, who beat Travis.
 Maggie flees into the woods and reaches an abandoned church where the cult is preparing for a Black Mass.
 Meanwhile, the nuns at Sister Rosa's convent, worried over Maggie's failure to arrive with Cody, pray en masse for their wellbeing.
 Maggie stabs Eric, who then shoots her as she attempts to save Cody.
 Three orbs of light suddenly appear in the church as the cultists watch in terror, and Maggie's bullet wounds mysteriously heal.
 Police raid the church; Travis kills Eric, and watches as the orbs of light disperse.